Skip to content

 • (2) rename files

-The following command will create a new directoru called new_directory, and move sumstats.txt into that directory.
-Just like draggig a file in to a folder in window system.
+The following command will create a new directory called new_directory, and move sumstats.txt into that directory.
+Just like dragging a file into a folder in window system.

 Move a file to a different directory